-Appointments to the Board of Directors of GGOHL and its subsidiary undertakings are governed by a shareholders' agreement ("the Agreement") between the three shareholders of GGOHL that jointly control this Company through a common class of ordinary shares, Balfour Beatty OFTO Holdings Limited, Equitix Transmission 2 Limited and AMP Capital Investors UK Cable Limited.
+Appointments to the Board of Directors of GGOHL and its subsidiary undertakings are governed by a shareholders' agreement ("the Agreement") between the shareholders of GGOHL that jointly control this Company through a common class of ordinary shares, Equitix Transmission 2 Limited and Equitix Capital Investors UK Cable Limited.
 Directors' fees are paid by the Company to the shareholders in respect of the services of the directors who are appointed by the shareholders.
-The Agreement requires that all Boards within the Group must comprise six Directors, with two Directors appointed by each shareholder.
+The Agreement requires that all Boards within the Group must comprise two Directors appointed by each shareholder.
 Consequent upon these arrangements between the shareholders, no Group Company has a nomination committee and the performance of the Boards is not evaluated.